V-boat: V-5 and V-6—Narwhal and Nautilus

-In their overall appearance and dimensions, V-5, later Narwhal and V-6, later Nautilus were similar to Argonaut and constituted "submarine cruiser" counterparts at least partially inspired by German success with long-range submarine commerce raiders of the Type U-139 and Type U-151 U-boat classes in World War I. Endurance, sea-keeping, increased torpedo capacity, and large deck guns were emphasized at the cost of high speed; and originally, a small scouting seaplane was to be carried in a water-tight hangar abaft the conning tower.
+In their overall appearance and dimensions, V-5, later Narwhal and V-6, later Nautilus were similar to Argonaut and constituted "submarine cruiser" counterparts at least partially inspired by German success with long-range submarine commerce raiders of the Type U-139 and Type U-151 U-boat classes in World War I. Endurance, sea-keeping, increased torpedo capacity, and large deck guns were emphasized at the cost of high speed.
+Initially, a small scouting seaplane was to be carried in a water-tight hangar abaft the conning tower.
 The Navy had experimented with seaplanes on submarines with a prototype hangar installation on during the mid-1920s.
 However, the resulting increase in scouting capability was significantly offset by several additional dangers to the host submarine, and the initiative was dropped.

 The two double-hulled boats displaced 2730 LT on the surface and 3900 LT submerged on a length of 370 ft.
 They displayed prominent "surface-ship" characteristics, notably high freeboard and an expansive deck structure.
 Each was powered by two 10-cylinder, two-stroke, 2350 hp MAN diesel engines (designed by the German firm that built engines that powered many German U-boats of World War I, the rights to which the U.S. Navy purchased to build domestically for their own submarines).
 They also had a pair of smaller 450 hp diesel-powered generators for charging batteries or augmenting the main propulsion engines on the surface.
 On trials, the two boats achieved nearly 17.5 kn surfaced and 8 kn submerged, and their claimed endurance was 18000 mi at 10 kn.
 In addition to the customary torpedo tubes—four forward and two aft with 24 torpedoes (eight external)—they (and Argonaut) carried two 6-inch (152 mm)/53 caliber deck guns, the largest ever mounted on U.S. submarines.